A Senior Engineer’s Guide to the System Design Interview (Part 1)#

 Well-reasoned, qualified decisions based on engineering trade-offs.

-The format of the interview is a talk, but just talking won’t get you nowhere.
+The interview format is a talk, but just talking won’t get you anywhere.
 You must engage in deep thinking and take your time before you speak.

 Senior candidates are expected to drive the interview.
 As if they are the interviewer themselves.

 Be general about technologies.
-It’s best to avoid any brand names, unless are you are an industry expert and go far on internals and comparison to competitors.
+It’s best to avoid any brand names unless you are an industry expert and go far on internals and comparisons to competitors.
 Don’t say DynamoDB, say NoSQL database, or Key-Value store.
-Don’t say Kafka, say queue.
+Don’t say Kafka; say queue.
 Even when Kafka is a good choice, calling it out is a low signal on the scorecard.

-When talking about database in particular, call out the tradeoffs of SQL vs NoSQL.
-Because, that’s what people love to hear.
+When discussing the databases in particular, call out the tradeoffs of SQL vs. NoSQL.
+Because that’s what people love to hear.
 Again, don’t say Postgres or Cassandra.

 After explaining the choice and pros and cons, make a decision.
 You can alter it later, but the choice has to be made.